-You can contact Rose & North by phone, email or in person initially to discuss your requirements.
+You can contact Rose & North by phone or email initially to discuss your requirements.

-Initial consultations are then typically by phone or face to face in our offices and are at our cost.
+Initial consultations are then typically by phone and are at our cost.
 During the initial discussion, the process and charges will be fully explained to you.
 We will also ask you if there is anything we need to take into account such as a disability, recent bereavement or major life change or serious illness.

 Once you are ready to work with us, we will start to gather key information, ready for our first, detailed meeting.
-We will send you a client pack (either by email or post) to complete and return to us.
+We will send you a client pack (either by email or post, depending on your preference) to complete and return to us.